 He seemed troubled too.
 Though not (as I later learnt) on my account.

-The mistress came to call us, and glimpst the Player Cat behind me.
+The mistress came to call us in, and glimpst the Player Cat behind me.
 She sayt, “Oh, poor cat!”

 He took that for his kew [cue].
 He high-tailed it to her, and spake aloud in the verie torrent and tempest of passion.

 Nowt against me, mark you.
 His wauls were of his fearful journey, his empty belly, his beating by an honest cat who mistook him for a rogue.

 And what a spectacle he were.
 One eye half-closed, one ear bloodie, his back begrimed, his belly kicked bald.

 He rose on his legs and held hisself against her gown with one paw while he sawed the air with the other.

 Doubtless he sought a place in our household.
 Well, he were welcome to mine.
 But not before the Earl of Essex was in favour again, and our Earl could offer one fit for me.

 When next I went to Essex House I did not stay long, lest I be shut in when all set forth to White-Hall.

 As ever, there was talk of plots against Essex’s life.
 Many feared an attack and were making weapons readie.